worktheclock/replit.github.io/tutorials/27-build-tictactoe-with-websockets-kaboom.md

 ## Adding player names and game status

-Now let's add some areas for the player's names and for the current status of the game (eg, who's turn it is to play, if someone has won, or if it's a draw etc).
+Now let's add some areas for the player's names and for the current status of the game (whose turn it is to play, if someone has won, or if it's a draw).

 ```js
 // Players and game status elements